asayers/jetrelay/DESIGN.md

   feed (via a timestamp).
 This allows clients to backfill any data they may have missed.
 Jetrelay will support this, since I do think it counts as "essential functionality".

+> Jetrelay will support this
+"This feature is currently missing but will be added in a future release"?

 * The official jetstream server lets clients filter the data by [collection](https://atproto.com/guides/glossary#collection) or by [DID](https://atproto.com/specs/did).
 This is clearly a central feature of